ZacharyWyatt/Setting-Up-Nethack-3.6.6-Server/README.md

  menu_max_idle_time (uncomment)
 ```

-In dgamelaunch.conf, change all references to "343" to "366".
+Also in dgamelaunch.conf, change all references to "343" to "366".
 Here they are:
 ```
 commands["o"] = ifnxcp "/dgl-default-rcfile.nh343" "%ruserdata/%n/%n.nh343rc",